warrenmwang/antra-hw/hw5_react_01/main.md

 > different ECMAscript standard, depending on the minimum browsers' versions you want to support.
 > For example if you write JS following ES7 but the browsers you support can only run
 > JS of ES5, then you will need to use a tool like Babel to transpile your JS.
+> Babel also has presets which are additional processors that you can use.
+One example
+> is a react preset that will let Babel be able to understand and convert JSX into plain
+> JS.

 4. What is webpack?
 > Webpack is a JS module bundler.
 Module bundlers process your JS code which may span